-(3) This rule does not apply to a driver if the driver's vehicle is not fitted with direction indicator lights.

-Note 2: The rules in Part 11 about driving in marked lanes and moving from one marked lane or line of traffic to another marked lane or line of traffic apply to a driver leaving a roundabout-see rules 146 to 148.
+- (3) This rule does not apply to a driver if the driver's vehicle is not fitted with direction indicator lights. - Note 1: Driver's vehicle is defined in the dictionary. - Note 2: The rules in Part 11 about driving in marked lanes and moving from one marked lane or line of traffic to another marked lane or line of traffic apply to a driver leaving a roundabout-see rules 146 to 148.